 Master of Natural Hazards and Risks in Structural Engineering

-- The master’s degree programme in “Natural Hazards and Risks in Structural Engineering” is an intensive and application-based advanced course of study.
-The programme is highly supervised and research- oriented.
-It provides students a solid technical basis in the key areas of structural engineering through coherent and co-ordinated degree programme, integrating research and practical applications.
+The master’s degree program in “Natural Hazards and Risks in Structural Engineering” is an intensive and application-based advanced course of study.
+The program is highly supervised and research- oriented.
+It provides students with a solid technical basis in the key areas of structural engineering through a coherent and coordinated degree program, integrating research and practical applications.

-- The degree programme enables students’ excellence in oral and written skills.
+The degree program enables students’ excellence in oral and written skills.
 By providing students with advanced, scientifically-based, interdisciplinary knowledge, they are able to take on demanding engineering tasks in the areas of planning, construction and realization of structures under specific conditions.
-They are also able to carry out site- or structure-specific risk analysis using modern tools to estimate the threat of natural hazards.
+They are also able to carry out site, or structure, specific risk analysis using modern tools to estimate the threat of natural hazards.

-- The programme highlights the demands on engineering technology at both regional and global level by using international projects as models.
+The program highlights the demands on engineering technology at both regional and global level by using international projects as models.
 The elective compulsory modules expand on specific lines of development; they equip and prepare students systematically for future professional careers or further research positions.